 Where do you see yourself in five years?

-This question might feel a little philosophical for a job interview setting.
+This question might seem a bit philosophical in a job interview.
 Just remember to keep the focus of your answer on your career aspirations.

 It’s okay to touch on your personal life, but “rocking a really cool hairdo in a brand new Corvette” is probably not the answer the hiring department is looking for.

-Try to keep the purpose of job interview questions in mind when formulating your answers.
+When formulating your answers, try to keep the purpose of job interview questions in mind.
 This question is intended to help the interviewer learn about your ambitions and career trajectory.

 How do you handle pressure and tight deadlines?

 Despite how often people say this in interviews, most people don’t “thrive under pressure.”
-This interview question aims to understand how you handle demanding work assignments.
+This interview question aims to understand how you handle demanding work assignments and your time management skills.

 Even if you find tight deadlines upsetting, you shouldn’t answer this question by explaining all the ways that too much pressure makes you sick.
 Instead, give a calm rundown of the coping methods you use to deliver work under less-than-ideal conditions.